sst/guide/_chapters/why-create-serverless-apps.md

 Finally, the ease of scaling is thanks in part to DynamoDB which gives us near infinite scale and Lambda that simply scales up to meet the demand.
 And of course our frontend is a simple static single page app that is almost guaranteed to always respond instantly thanks to CloudFront.

-Great! now that you are convinced on why you should build serverless apps; let's get started.
+Great!
+Now that you are convinced on why you should build serverless apps; let's get started.